gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

 ### Step 5.
 Enable Git access over HTTP/HTTPS

-GitLab Geo synchronizes repositories over HTTP/HTTPS, and therefore requires this clone method to be enabled.
+Geo synchronizes repositories over HTTP/HTTPS, and therefore requires this clone method to be enabled.
 Navigate to **Admin Area ➔ Settings** (`/admin/application_settings`) on the primary node, and set `Enabled Git access protocols` to `Both SSH and HTTP(S)` or `Only HTTP(S)`.